Winnifred Ntumi: Weightlifting

 In 2019, she won a bronze medal at the 2019 African Weightlifting Championship, competing in the 49 kg category, making her the first Ghanaian to compete and win a medal at the championship.
 Prior to that, she represented Ghana at the 2018 Africa Youth Championship and won a bronze medal for competing in the women's 48 kg category in Egypt.

 She also competed in the 2019 Africa Games in Morocco and won three bronze medals for competing in the women's 45 kg category, making her the first Ghanaian to win a medal at the continental Weightlifting competition.

 She competed in the women's 49 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
 The 2021 Commonwealth Weightlifting Championships were also held at the same time and her total result gave her the bronze medal in this event.

 She finished in 9th place in the women's 49 kg event at the 2022 Commonwealth Games held in Birmingham, England.

+At the 2023 African Games hosted in Accra, Ghana she competed in the women's 45 kg and 49 kg category events.
+She won one gold medal and claimed two silver medals, marking the first win for Ghana at the 2023 African Games.